-4.4 Maintenance of stoker
+4.4 maintenance of fuel store

 The red cover at the rear of the stoker is removed.
 The chain must be greased by oil of grease.
 The chain must be tightened to 15 ° (shown on the tightening devise).
 Both chain wheels are tightened